 Function Sets/queries the mobile network code (MNC) for the currently selected test application.
-This setting cannot be changed while Operating Mode is set to "Active Cell."
-This setting can only be changed when the Operating Mode is set to Cell Off (CALL:OPERating:MODE OFF).
-Setting Range: 0 to 99 Query Range: 0 to 99 RST Setting 1 Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL: CELL: MNCODE 10" !Sets the current MNC setting to 10.
+If this setting is changed while the Operating Mode is "Active Cell.", the test set will perform the BCCH Update procedure.
+Setting Range: 0 to 99 Query Range: 0 to 99 RST Setting 1 Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL:CELL:MNCODE 10" !Sets the current MNC setting to 10.